nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `dictionote.jar` from [here](https://github.com/AY2021S2-CS2103T-W13-1/tp/releases).
+1. Download the latest `dictionote.zip` zip file from [here](https://github.com/AY2021S2-CS2103T-W13-1/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your Dictionote application.
+1. Copy and extract the file to the folder you want to use as the _home folder_ for your Dictionote application.

-1. Download the additional files 'dictionarybook.json' and 'definitionbook.json' from [here](https://github.com/AY2021S2-CS2103T-W13-1/tp/releases/tag/v1.4) into the ***same*** folder as the one you have downloaded the application into in Step 3.
-This step will add the contents and definitions into the Dictionary of the application for your usage.
+1. The additional files `dictionarybook.json` and `definitionbook.json` are included in the zip file.
+These files will facilitate the loading of the contents and definitions into the Dictionary of the application for your usage, please do not delete them.

-1. Double-click the file to start the app.
+1. Double-click the `dictionote.jar` jar file to start the app.
 The GUI should appear in a few seconds. <br>
    ![UiUserguide](images/UiUserGuide.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.